 Kanner described autism as “a neurodiverse condition that affects the way a person relates to the world” and the definition has not changed too drastically since then.

 Almost 80 years later, theories on autism and the development of the medical and social model, continue to change.
-Likewise, attitudes and language around people with autism continues to progress too.
+Likewise, attitudes and language around autistic people continues to progress too.

-Thankfully, there are now more individuals with autism who speak out about their experiences in a world that is inherently neurodiverse yet not always geared up to include and support those with autism.
+Thankfully, today there are many autistic people speaking out about their experiences in a world that is inherently neurodiverse, yet not always geared up to include and support those affected by autism.

 These days autism is often viewed as a difference rather than a disability.
 Dr Wen Lawson even described it as a ‘differbility’.

-The last two decades have seen a leaning towards recognising the strengths that people with autism have, alongside offering the right support where it is needed.
+The last two decades have seen a leaning towards recognising the strengths that autistic people have, alongside offering the right support where it is needed.

-At Autism Together we value each individual and will tailor our approach to best suit them.
-This might mean using alternative communication systems that make the most sense to the individual, being aware of and meeting their sensory needs where it is safe to do so, and giving each person choices of what they want to do with their time and their lives.
+At Autism Together we value each individual and will tailor our approach to best suit their needs.
+This might mean using alternative communication systems that make the most sense to that person, being aware of and meeting their sensory needs where it is safe to do so, and giving each person choices of what they want to do with their time and their lives.

-To find out more about our services for people with autism, click here.
+Click here to find out more about our services for autistic people.

-Take our test below to test your knowledge about autism and watch our video giving an idea of what it might be like for someone with autism to be overloaded by the sensory information we take for granted each day.
+Take our test below to test your knowledge of autism and watch our video giving an idea of what it might be like for an autistic person to be overloaded by the sensory information we take for granted each day.